Tarpan: History

 Wild horses have been present in Europe since the Pleistocene and ranged from southern France and Spain east to central Russia.
-There are cave drawings of primitive predomestication horses at Lascaux, France, and in Cave of Altamira, Spain, as well as artifacts believed to show the species in southern Russian empire, where a horse of this type was domesticated around 3000 BC.
-Equus ferus had a continuous range from western Europe to Alaska; historic material suggests wild horses lived in most parts of Holocene continental Europe and the Eurasian steppe, except for parts of Scandinavia, Iceland and Ireland.
+Cave drawings of primitive predomestication horses are at Lascaux, France, and in Cave of Altamira, Spain, as well as artifacts believed to show the species in southern Russian empire, where a horse of this type was domesticated around 3000 BC.
+Equus ferus had a continuous range from Western Europe to Alaska; historic material suggests wild horses lived in most parts of Holocene continental Europe and the Eurasian steppe, except for parts of Scandinavia, Iceland, and Ireland.

 DNA

-DNA obtained from a "tarpan" that lived in the steppes of the Kherson region during the mid-19th century shows its ancestry to be a mixture between horses native to Europe and found with the Corded Ware Culture, and horses closely related to the DOM2 population, the ancestors of modern domestic horses.
+DNA obtained from a "tarpan" that lived in the steppes of the Kherson region during the mid-19th century shows its ancestry to be a mixture between horses native to Europe and found with the Corded Ware Culture and horses closely related to the DOM2 population, the ancestors of modern domestic horses.
 (DOM2 horses originated in the Western Eurasia steppes, especially the lower Volga-Don, but not in Anatolia, during the late fourth and early third millennia BCE.
 Their genes may show selection for easier domestication and stronger backs).
 This is not consistent with tarpans as the wild ancestor of, or a feral version of, DOM2.
 Nor is the tarpan a hybrid with Przewalski's horses.

 Forest tarpan

 The "forest horse" or "forest tarpan" was a hypothesis of various 20th-century natural scientists, including Tadeusz Vetulani, who suggested that the continuous forestation of Europe after the last ice age created forest-adapted subtype of the wild horse, which he named Equus sylvestris.
-However, historic references do not describe any major difference between the populations, and therefore most authors assume there was only one subspecies of western Eurasian wild horse, Equus ferus ferus.
+However, historic references do not describe any major difference between the populations, so most authors assume to exist only one subspecies of western Eurasian wild horse, Equus ferus ferus.

 Nevertheless, a stocky type of horse living in forests and highlands was described during the 19th century in Spain, the Pyrenees, the Camargue, the Ardennes, Great Britain, and the southern Swedish upland.

-They had a robust head and strong body, and a long frizzy mane.
+They had a robust head and strong body, and a long, frizzy mane.
 The colour was described as faint brown or yellowish brown with eel stripe and leg stripes, or wholly black legs.
 The flanks and shoulders were spotted, some of them tended to an ashy colour.
 They dwelled in rocky habitats and showed intelligent and fierce behaviour.
 Yet, those horses were never colloquially called "tarpans".

 Black wild horses were found in Dutch swamps, with a large skull, small eyes, and a bristly muzzle.
 Their mane was full, with broad hooves, and curly hair.
-However, it is possible that these were feral and not wild horses.
+However, these were possibly feral and not wild horses.